 Apollo Dirt Bike 125cc Reviews, DB-X18 [An Underdog You Should Give A Chance To?]

-You see, if youre into dirt bikes and off-road driving in general, you'll probably know what I'm talking about.
-This little bike from China, claims to be the best Chinese dirt bike actually spawned a minor conflict among the dirt bike enthusiasts.
+You see, if you're into dirt bikes and off-road driving in general, you'll probably know what I'm talking about.
 First it got a host of bad reviews.
 People were calling it "awful", "stupid", "a wreck" and other names all around.
-Then other bike enthusiasts came to the dirt bike's defense, claiming the negative bike reviews it got were wrong.
+Then other bike enthusiasts came to the dirt bike's defence, claiming the negative bike reviews it got were wrong.

 Now don't get me wrong, the dirt bike reviewer scene is small, at least when compared to, let's say, a fandom of any anime you can name.
 So this conflict was a very minor event at best.
 But it got enough traction for at least a different kind of review.